Understand the Impact of Inclusive Marketing

 Part of seeing themselves reflected extends to their values and their changing expectations of how companies speak out.
-In the Salesforce Ethical Leadership and Business research report (in preparation), which surveyed over 2,400 consumers, we found that 90% of consumers say companies have a responsibility to improve the state of the world.
+In the Salesforce Ethical Leadership and Business research report, which surveyed over 2,400 consumers, we found that 90% of consumers say companies have a responsibility to improve the state of the world.
 Consumers also want companies to take it one step further, with 87% believing companies should stand up and advocate for human rights.

 And when companies do speak out, there’s a tangible loyalty impact.
 For example, Google found that 70% of Black millennials say they are more likely to buy from a brand that takes a stand on race-related issues.